 Our U-Haul Incidents Driving Cross-Country

-My husband drove our U-Haul across the country.
-The first time a police officer pulled over our U-Haul was when we drove into California.
+My husband drove our U-Haul across the country from Ohio to California.
+As soon as we entered California, a police officer pulled over our U-Haul.
 We didn’t know the speed limit for trucks with trailers (i.e. us).
 It’s different than the speed limit for cars.
 Within five minutes of entering the state and driving down a mountain, we got hit with a $300 ticket for going what we thought was the speed limit.
 The next time we moved, we were super careful.
 We made sure we stayed at the right speed limit.
 Strangely enough, we were pulled over again.
 This is our story:

 Police Officer: “Open your truck.
 I need to search the back.”

 Police Officer: “Let’s just see what you have back there.”

 Police Officer: “I need you to open your truck, Sir.”

 Dan: “No. You do not have probable cause or a warrant, so you do not have the right to open my vehicle and search it.
 I’m not going to open the truck.”